- Eliot Cooper

 Looking at a pilot test as just another check box that is needed to satisfy regulators will not help you manage full-scale risks or optimize costs.
 Designing the test and having realistic expectations of how the results will help optimize your full-scale remedy is critical in achieving project success.

-If you’d like to learn more about how to successfully achieve your remediation goals via injection, join me for next week’s webinar, Struggling with CVOC Source Zone Treatment?
+If you’d like to learn more about how to successfully achieve your remediation goals via injection, take a look at my on demand webinar, Struggling with CVOC Source Zone Treatment?
 Learn How NASA Figured It Out.
-If you’re unable to make it, register anyway and we’ll send you a link to the recording so you can watch at a more convenient time.